 1 romaine heart, chopped

 In fine-mesh sieve, toss together cucumber, tomatoes and 1 tsp (5 mL) salt.
-Set in large bowl and drain 15 to 30 minutes.
+Drain 15 to 30 minutes.

-Meanwhile, in serving bowl, whisk together oil, vinegar, garlic and 1 tsp (5 mL) salt.
+In serving bowl, whisk together oil, vinegar, garlic and 1 tsp (5 mL) salt.
 Add chickpeas, olives, onion and parsley.
-After draining, add cucumber and tomatoes.
+Add cucumber and tomatoes.
 Toss with fork.
-Let stand 5 to 10 minutes.
+Let stand 5 to 10 minutes, until flavours meld.

 Makes 9 cups (2.25 L).